joakim-brannstrom/dsnapshot/README.md

 ## Spans

+dsnapshot is aware of how often you want to take snapshots.
 The span configuration is what controls how many and with what intervals snapshots are created.

 A basic span is a unique identifier (numerical value), number of snapshots and the interval.